2017-18 Weekend Discovery Concerts

 Why the Aspen Tree is White for narrator and Chamber Orchestra Grigory Smirnov

 Robert Sherman, Narrator (photo credit Steve J. Sherman)

 Young Artist’s Concerto Concert

 Mackenzie Melemed and Angie Zhang, Piano

 Downtown Sinfonietta, Vincent Lionti, Conductor

 Downtown Music continues its collaboration with the young prize winners of the New York International Piano Competition, a biennial event sponsored under the auspices of the Stecher and Horowitz Foundation.
-Mackenzie Melemed and Angie Zhang play the Mozart Concerto No. 23 in A Major K. 488, and the Beethoven Concerto No. 1 in C Major, Op.
-15. They will be accompanied by our resident chamber orchestra, Downtown Sinfonietta, which features members of the Metropolitan Opera Orchestra.
+Mackenzie Melemed plays Concerto No. 3 in C Minor, Op.
+37 Beethoven.
+Angie Zhang plays Concerto No. 9 in E flat Major, K. 271, “Juenehomme” Mozart.
+They will be accompanied by our resident chamber orchestra, Downtown Sinfonietta, which features members of the Metropolitan Opera Orchestra.

 Mackenzie Melemed was a Prize Winner of the Sixth New York International Piano Competition in June, 2012.
 He is First Prize Winner of the 18th International Hamamatsu Piano Academy Competition in Japan.
 Mackenzie is a recent winner of the Juilliard School’s Gina Bachauer Piano Competition, awarding him a full-tuition scholarship.
 Upon being accepted into the accelerated B.M./M.M program, he will be both a senior and a first-year master’s student at The Juilliard School in New York.